zeinaolabi/recordily/README.md

 <img src="./readme/title2.svg"/>

-> Recordily is an application where undiscovered artist can upload and stream their music.
-Recordily encourages artists to showcase their talent and show it to the word by hosting live events for people to enjoy.
+> Recordily is an application where undiscovered artists can upload and stream their music.
+Recordily encourages artists to showcase their talent and show it to the world by hosting live events for people to enjoy.
 >